Miniature Schnauzer insurance

 How often to worm a Miniature Schnauzer puppy

 Worm your puppy every 2 weeks until they’re 12 weeks old, then once a month until they hit 6 months.
-After that, a three-monthly schedule is the norm.
-Always speak to your vet for tailored advice.
+After that, choose a routine flea and worming treatment, as recommended by your vet.

 How long can you leave a Miniature Schnauzer puppy alone?